 Canadians are a measurably religious people.
-According to the 2011 National Household Survey (the Canadian Government’s most recent effort to document religiosity in Canada), about 76 per cent of Canadians either claim some sort of religious identity or consider themselves members of a specific church or denomination.
-A 2017 Angus Reid poll similarly found solid majorities of Canadians claiming to believe in fundamental religious concepts like the existence of God, divine intervention, and heaven.
-Though most Canadians are Christians, rising immigration from countries outside Europe has seen Canada grow far more religiously diverse in recent decades, with increasing numbers of Canadians claiming adherence to tradtionally Asian and Middle Eastern faiths.
+According to a 2022 Angus Reid poll, over 75% of Canadians claim to be members of some sort of religious tradition, with solid majorities also stating they believe in fundamental religious concepts like the existence of God, prayer, divine intervention, and heaven.
+Though most Canadians are Christians, rising immigration from countries outside Europe has seen Canada grow far more religiously diverse in recent decades, with increasing numbers of Canadians claiming adherence to traditionally Asian and Middle Eastern faiths.

 That said, while many Canadians may be personally religious, most also respect the principle of secularism, or keeping one’s faith a mostly personal, private matter.
 Because Canadians have so many distinct (and often conflicting) thoughts about God and religious morality, learning to respect the faith of others while still honouring your own has long been a vital part of maintaining a peaceful, cooperative country.

 Christianity is based on the teachings of the martyr Jesus Christ (c.6 BC – c.30 AD), who Christians believe lived as the divine son of God during his life, and forms one-third of God’s holy trinity that must be worshiped to achieve salvation.
 The Christian Bible consists of two volumes, the Old Testament and New Testaments, with the latter spelling out Christ’s rules for righteous living.

 Despite their shared love of Jesus, Canadian Christians have always been strongly divided about how to practice their faith, and three self-proclaimed Canadian Christians may attend three different churches and believe three rather distinct and conflicting interpretations of the Bible and Christ’s instructions.
 What follows is a brief overview of some of the major branches of Christianity present in Canada.